 Do not let these behaviors go unattended for too long as you may still have time to save your monitor.

 1. Refusal To Eat

-Savannah monitors love to eat (it may even mistake your toes as food).
-What is more interesting to them is the fact that they love to hunt for their food.
+Savannah monitors love to eat (it may even mistake your toes as

 This is the reason why owners almost always leave live feeder insects in the enclosure as it can also be a form of enrichment.